What is being done about Dublin traffic?

 According to a Dublin taxi driver, the problem is that all traffic is directed through the city centre and it is impossible for him to make money.

-Corporation officials had been mauled before.
+Corporation officials had been mauled on television before now.

 A 'Newsbeat' report from 13 November 1969.
 The reporters are Cathal O'Shannon and Michael Ryan.